Sisters in Islam

 Sisters in Islam (SIS) is a Malaysian registered company committed to promoting the rights of women in Malaysia.
 Its efforts to promote the rights of Muslim women are based on the principles of equality, justice and freedom enjoined by the Quran.
 SIS work focuses on challenging laws and policies made in the name of Islam that discriminate against women.
 As such it tackles issues covered under Malaysia's Islamic family and sharia laws, such as polygamy, child marriage, moral policing, Islamic legal theory and jurisprudence, the hijab and modesty, violence against women and hudud.
 It is noted for its Islamic feminist research and advocacy.

 Its head office is in Petaling Jaya.

 History

-"If God is just as Islam is just, why do laws and policies made in the name of Islam create injustice?"
-This was the burning question faced by the founding members of Sisters in Islam (SIS) when they began their search for solutions to the problem of discrimination against Muslim women in the name of Islam.

 SIS was formed in 1988 and registered as a non-governmental organisation in 1993 under the name SIS Forum Malaysia.
 The name Sisters in Islam is retained as an authorship name.
+The organization takes an hermeneutical approach, working to advance the rights of Malaysian Muslim women by sharing its interpretation of the Quran.
+SIS teaches that, according to Islam, women are equally deserving of and guaranteed justice, mercy, and equal rights.

+In 1987, a group of eight women met as the shariah subcommittee of the Association of Women Lawyers to look into problems with the implementation of Islamic Family Law, later evolving into a study group to read and analyze the Quran.
+They were a group of professional women, consisting of lawyers, journalists, university lecturers, and women’s rights activists.
+Upon their closer reading of the Quran, they began to question the legal system of the shariah courts, and the basis upon which prominent legislation like Islamic Family Law was based upon.

 Sisters in Islam was co-founded by seven women: Zainah Anwar, Amina Wadud, Askiah Adam, Norani Othman, Rashidah Abdullah, Rose Ismail and Sharifah Zuriah Aljeffri.
 Other members have included activists such as Toni Kasim.
+According to Anwar, the women of the study group became empowered, having found that upon closer inspection, “women’s rights were rooted in [the] tradition, in [the] faith.”